SeerBlazeJ/task-manager-axum/README.md

 ```

 cd frontend
-cargo tauri dev
+dx serve
 ```

-Or for development with hot reload (uses dioxus, not tauri):
+Or for development with hot reload:

 ```